TheEnby/bootloader-unlock-wall-of-shame/README.md

 ![Banner.
 A lock and a key on fire on the left and the text 'Bootloader Unlock: Wall of Shame' on the right.](./misc/banner/banner.jpg)

-Keeping track of companies that "care about your data 🥺"
+Keeping track of companies that 'care about your data 🥺'

 [Switch to Russian translation](ru/README.md)